-- 3. Items that cannot be washed but can be dried in the dryer at a high heat temperatures should for a minimum of 30 minutes.
-Discard debris collected in the lint screen after each cycle. - 4.
+- Bags used to transport laundry prior to the washing/ drying cycles should never be reused and should be discarded outside of the property after transportation.
+All clean items should be placed in new bags, sealed tightly, and remain sealed during the treatment process. - 3.
+Items that cannot be washed but that can be dried in the dryer at a high heat temperature for should be for minimum of 30 minutes.
+Discard debris collected in the lint trap after each cycle. - 4.
 Items that cannot be laundered should be taken to the dry cleaner.